How To Declutter Toys Without Tears + Brilliant Organization Ideas & Tips

-> This is an easy task.
+This is an easy task.
 If a toy is broken, it can be thrown away.

 2. Recycle – Teach them to recycle

-Instead of throwing away all the broken toys check which ones can be recycled and place them in that pile.
+Instead of throwing away all the broken toys, check which ones can be recycled and place them in that pile.

 3. Donation – Teach them to give

 Teaching your kids to give or donate toys to less fortunate children should make it easier to get rid of toys they no longer play with.

-Place in the donation box all the toys that for different reasons (not being used or are not age appropriate) kids don’t play with anymore but are still in good condition to give away.
+Donation bag or box: Place in there all the toys that for different reasons (not being used or not age-appropriate) kids don’t play with anymore, but are still in good condition to give away.

 4. Keep the best

 Different families will have different criteria but here are some ideas:

-# Open ended toys (building blocks, lego, animal figurines,…)
+# Open-ended toys (building blocks, lego, animal figurines,…)

 Open-ended play materials allow children to make choices, express their creativity and support their independence.
 Open-ended materials by definition do not have a pre-determined use.Source